All investor lists > Seed

 Still not sure if you're there yet?
 Try OpenVC’s Fundability Test to get an honest read of how your startup stacks up.

-What is the typical size of a seed round and how is it structured?
+What is the typical size of a seed round?

-Seed rounds typically range from $500,000 to $3 million, though amounts can vary depending on the industry and location.
+Seed stage investors typically write checks between $500,000 and $3 million, though amounts can vary depending on the industry and location.
 The funding is often structured as equity (in exchange for shares in the company) or via convertible notes or SAFEs (Simple Agreements for Future Equity).
 These flexible structures allow investors to support startups now while delaying formal valuations until the next funding round.

 1. Sequoia Capital